fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ![](../../images/11/11.png)

-You can then try the app with browser, but most likely you run to a problem.
+You can then try the app with a browser, but most likely you run into a problem.
 If we read carefully [the section 'Application to the Internet' in part 3](/en/part3/deploying_app_to_internet#application-to-the-internet) we notice that Heroku assumes that the repository has a file called <i>Procfile</i> that tells Heroku how to start the application.

 So, add a proper Procfile and ensure that the application starts properly.

-**Remember** that it is always essential to keep on eye what is happening in server logs when playing around with product depolyments, so use <code>heroku logs</code> early and use it often.
+**Remember** that it is always essential to keep an on eye what is happening in server logs when playing around with product deployments, so use <code>heroku logs</code> early and use it often.
 No, use it all the time!

 #### 11.11 Health check